-- 2. In the case where a request for reimbursement is denied, the denial will be reported at the next regular meeting of the Executive Committee of the Mission Teachers' Union.
-The Executive may choose at that time to confirm or overturn the decision to deny reimbursement.
-Should the denial for reimbursement be confirmed by the Executive Committee, the member shall have the right to a further appeal at the next regularly scheduled General Meeting.
-The decision of the General Meeting shall be final. - 2.
+- 2. In the case where a request for reimbursement is denied, the member may appeal the denial to the ProD Committee.
+If the ProD Committee also denies the claim, the member may further appeal to the Executive Committee at their next regularly scheduled meeting.
+The decision of the Executive shall be final. - 3.
 In September of each year, the Executive shall determine the amount of money to be placed in each teachers' account from the PD Fund.
-This amount shall be in proportion to each teacher's FTE. - 3.
+This amount shall be in proportion to each teacher's FTE. - 4.
 Teachers may choose to carry over their PD accounts to a maximum of six (6) years.
 After six (6) years such accounts will not receive further annual deposits until money has been spent from the accounts.
-In September of each year, the Executive shall determine the maximum amount in each teacher's account, based on the deposits over the last five years. (see formula below) - 4.
+In September of each year, the Executive shall determine the maximum amount in each teacher's account, based on the deposits over the last five years. (see formula below) - 5.
 As the current 6-year maximum can vary from year to year, some teachers could be in the position of temporarily having a balance higher than the current 5-year maximum.
 In such cases, the higher amount is allowed to remain in the account.
 Example:

 Date Deposit Balance/6-year max

 Sep 93 150 150

 Sep 94 155 305

 Sep 95 160 465

 Sep 96 155 620

 Sep 97 160 780

 Sep 98 160 940

 Sep 99 150 940

-- 5. The annual deposit is calculated according to the formula below.
+- 6. The annual deposit is calculated according to the formula below.
 Teachers whose accounts are at or above the current 5-year maximum will receive no deposit.
 Teachers whose accounts are close to the current 5-year maximum (i.e. less than one annual deposit below max) will be topped up to the current 5-year maximum.
 Any remaining money will be equally distributed among those accounts eligible to receive it, while ensuring that no account is topped up beyond the current 5-year maximum.
 This "re-distribution" deposit will not count as part of the "individual annual deposit" in the formula.
-For the purpose of calculating individual annual deposits, the accumulated totals in PD accounts shall only include claims made by June 30 of each year. - 6.
-Unclaimed funds in individual accounts (retirement, resignation, etc.) shall be returned to the PD Fund for future reallocation under 6212.2 of this policy. - 7.
+For the purpose of calculating individual annual deposits, the accumulated totals in PD accounts shall only include claims made by June 30 of each year. - 7.
+Unclaimed funds in individual accounts (retirement, resignation, etc.) shall be returned to the PD Fund for future reallocation under 6212.2 of this policy. - 8.
 A teacher wishing to volunteer all or partial pro-d funds for redistribution may choose to do so at any time.
 Such funds will be redistributed with other funds as per 6212.2.
 The funds are not to be gifted to a specific individual or group, but must be redistributed to all teachers.
-Requests for redistribution must occur in writing/email, and must indicate whether the funds will be coming from regular pro-d funds or remedy pro-d funds. - 8.
+Requests for redistribution must occur in writing/email, and must indicate whether the funds will be coming from regular pro-d funds or remedy pro-d funds. - 9.
 A fund, topped up to \$2,000.00 each year, shall be allocated from the PD Fund to provide PD activities for Teachers-on-Call.
-These PD activities shall be organized through the PD Committee. - 9.
-A fund, topped up to \$2,000.00 each year, shall be allocated, on a pro-rata basis, for teachers new to the District during the remainder of that school year. - 10.
-A fund, topped up to \$5,000.00 each year, shall be allocated to provide for a District-wide PD day. - 11.
-A fund, topped up to \$1,000.00 each year, shall be allocated to provide workshops throughout the year. - 12.
+These PD activities shall be organized through the PD Committee. - 10.
+A fund, topped up to \$2,000.00 each year, shall be allocated, on a pro-rata basis, for teachers new to the District during the remainder of that school year. - 11.
+A fund, topped up to \$5,000.00 each year, shall be allocated to provide for a District-wide PD day. - 12.
+A fund, topped up to \$1,000.00 each year, shall be allocated to provide workshops throughout the year. - 13.
 A fund, topped up to \$300.00 each year, shall be allocated to cover administrative charges for the PD Fund.